Quicr/quicr-protocol-spec/relay.md

 so that no data is lost during transition.
 One of the uses of this is upgrade of the Relay software during operation.

-## Implications of Fragmentation and Reassembly

-Relay function MUST cache named-data objects items post  assembling the fragmented procedures.
-The choice of such caching is further influenced by attributes on the named object - discardable or not, for example for example.
-A given Relay implementation MAY also stored a few of the most recent full named objects regardless of the attributes to support quick sync up to the new subscribers or to support fast catchup functionalities.

-When performing the relay function (forwarding), following 2 steps needs to be carried out:

-1. The fragments are relayed to the subscriber as they arrive and should be able to do so out of order as well.

-2. The fully assembled fragments are stored based on attributes associated with the data and cache local policies.

-It is up to the applications to define the right sized fragments as it can influence the latency of the delivery.